stuttter/wp-term-colors/README.md

 ### Does this plugin depend on any others?

-Yes.
-Please install the WP Term Meta plugin
+Not since WordPress 4.4.

+Install the [WP Term Meta](https://wordpress.org/plugins/wp-term-meta/ "Metadata, for taxonomy terms.") plugin if you're on an earlier version.

 ### Does this create new database tables?